Family of daughter run over by school bus sues driver, Garfield 16 district

 A lawsuit was recently filed against a Parachute school bus driver and his employer for the wrongful death of a small child.

-Annaliese Backner, an 11-year-old Garfield 16 School student, was fatally struck by a school bus March 3.
+Annaliese Backner, an 11-year-old Garfield 16 school student, was fatally struck by a school bus March 3.

 Brandon and Leandra Backner — the child’s natural parents — are seeking a civil jury trial against driver Steve Lawrence Shaw and the district itself.
-The complaint filed July 7 by Anderson Hemmat, LLC of Greenwood Village in Garfield County District Court alleges Shaw was negligent, saying he “failed to exercise the highest degree of care” and “greatly deviated from a degree of caution, care and diligence” necessary to operate the vehicle.
+The complaint filed July 7 by Anderson Hemmat LLC of Greenwood Village in Garfield County District Court alleges Shaw was negligent, saying he “failed to exercise the highest degree of care” and “greatly deviated from a degree of caution, care and diligence” necessary to operate the vehicle.

 Shaw’s alleged negligence resulted in a number of damages, the family’s suit claims.
 This includes grief, loss of companionship, impairment of quality of life and more.